snarlferb/u/README.md

   quality of the final glyph bitmaps is massively improved.

   A glyph slot is a container where individual glyphs can be loaded, whether outline or bitmap format.

+  Pen position refers to the current point in the coordinate system where the next glyph will be drawn when rendering text.
+It's an analogy taken from traditional typesetting and calligraphy, where a pen or a type piece moves across a surface to place characters.
+  *A type piece is a small physical block with an embossed character if you didnt know.*

   Hinting refers to the process of adjusting the shapes of glyphs so that they align with the pixel grid of the output device, typically a screen.
 This adjustment is necessary because font outlines,